For the dead do not remember you.

 “Not met through surfing?”

 “Maybe.
 I don’t know.
-Ben didn’t like big waves.
+Ben didn’t like big waves or competition.
 As I mentioned, he is uncomfortable at great heights.”

-Eleanor rose from her chair and put a thick dossier on Vince’s desk.
+Eleanor rose from her chair and put a thick dossier on St. Michael’s desk.
 This was the Ben Crocker file put together just before his mother’s arrival.

-“That should be all,” said Vince.
+“That should be all,” said St. Michael.
 He stood up and guided Mrs. Crocker toward the door.

 “You may leave Eleanor with a check for this visit, and we’ll discuss our fees later if we proceed with the investigation.”

 When the two women left, St. Michael opened the file.
 It contained several photos of Ben, including one shot of him surfing at Fort Point, beneath the Golden Gate Bridge.
 That photo was blurred.
 Another posted picture by his car showed that he had a good build, pleasant smile.
 Well groomed.
 There was a high school diploma and transcripts indicating that he was just an average student.